microsoft/vscode-makecode/README.md

 After you save `pxt.json`, run the "MakeCode: Install project dependencies" command to update your project's pxt_modules

-## Local development of pxt-vscode-web
+## Local development of vscode-makecode

 Prerequisites:
 1. Install node